ibm-cloud-docs/Registry/registry_notices_container_builds.md

 {{site.data.keyword.attribute-definition-list}}

-# {{site.data.keyword.registryshort}} is deprecating container builds - take action by 6 September 2021
+# {{site.data.keyword.registryshort}} is deprecating container builds - act by 6 September 2021
 {: #registry_notices_container_builds}

 The container build capability of {{site.data.keyword.registrylong}} is deprecated and is being replaced by {{site.data.keyword.contdelivery_full}} capabilities.
 You must take action by 6 September 2021.